kalviumcommunity/S48_FlavoursOfKarnataka/README.md

 some of the features are:-
-fresh seafood
+fresh seafood,
-variety of meat preparation
+variety of meat preparation,
-ambience
+ambience,
-chef's specials
+chef's specials,
-value of money
+value of money,
-cleanliness and hygiene
+cleanliness and hygiene,
-authentic Karnataka cuisine
+authentic Karnataka cuisine.